harvester/docs/docs/import-image.md

 # Import Images

-Currently supports the following three ways to create an image
+Currently, there are three ways that are supported to create an image: uploading images via URL, uploading images via local files, and creating images via volumes.

 ### Upload Images via URL

 To import virtual machine images in the **Images** page, enter a URL that can be accessed from the cluster.
 Description and labels are optional.
 !!!note
     The image name will be auto-filled using the URL address's filename.
-You can always customize it when required.
+You can customize the image name at any time.
 ![](./assets/upload-image.png)

-### Upload image via Local File
+### Upload Images via Local File

+Currently, qcow2, raw, and ISO images are supported.

 !!!note
-    Please do not refresh the page until the file upload is finished
+    Please do not refresh the page until the file upload is finished.
 ![](./assets/upload-image-local.png)

-Currently, we support qcow2, raw, and ISO images.

-### Create Image via Volume
+### Create Images via Volumes

-You can go to the **volumes** page, click **Export Image**.
+On the **Volumes** page, click **Export Image**.
 Enter image name to create image.

 ![](./assets/export-image.png)